 The judge has issued a scheduling order which sets forth the current expectation for important events in the lawsuit, although no assurances can be given that the schedule will not change.
 The scheduling order does not set a date for the court to rule on Juniper's motion to strike.
-On or before June 11, 2012, Juniper must provide its infringement contentions by identifying which of our appliances it contends infringe which of the asserted patents.
-On or before July 11, 2012, we must provide our invalidity contentions.
+On June 18, 2012, Juniper served its infringement contentions, which, among other things, assert that each of our products that run our PAN-OS operating system infringes each of the Juniper patents-in-suit.
+We served our invalidity contentions on Juniper on July 18, 2012.
 A claims construction hearing, also known as a Markman hearing, as well as motions for summary judgment, are scheduled to be heard on November 11, 2013, and a trial date has been scheduled for February 24, 2014.
 Pursuant to the court's general standing order, the February 2014 trial will be limited to determining whether the patents are valid and whether we infringe some or all of those patents.
 Thereafter, the Court will rule on any post-trial motions and enter a judgment on validity and infringement.
 According to the Court's general standing order, if Juniper were to prevail on one or more of its patents, a subsequent trial on damages would be scheduled following an appeal on the liability issues to the appellate court.

 Should Juniper prevail on its claims that one or more of our appliances infringe one or more of its valid patents, we could be required to pay substantial damages for past sales of such appliances, enjoined from manufacturing, using, selling, and importing such appliances if a license or other right to continue selling our appliances is not made available to us, and required to pay substantial ongoing royalties and comply with unfavorable terms if such a license is made available to us.
 Any of these outcomes could result in a material adverse effect on our business.
-Even if we were to prevail, this litigation could be costly and time-consuming, divert the attention of our management and key personnel from our business operations, deter distributors from selling our appliances, and dissuade potential end-customers from purchasing our appliances, which would also materially harm our business.
+Even if we were to prevail, this litigation could be costly and time-consuming, divert the attention of our management and key personnel from our business operations, deter distributors from selling our appliances, and dissuade potential endcustomers from purchasing our appliances, which would also materially harm our business.
 During the course of litigation, we anticipate announcements of the results of hearings and motions, and other interim developments related to the litigation.
 If securities analysts or investors regard these announcements as negative, the market price of our common stock may decline.